 Since its inception in 2020, the Reward and Recognition (R&R) program has seen over 66 awards issued to women across the Project.
+"Isabel demonstrates our Project value of 'Care'.
 She does this on a daily basis from making sure that mud tracking on public roads are kept to a minimum or helping the team ensure that dust suppression is implemented.
 With our usual Rozelle Rail Yards polymer water cart out of action and a last minute saving grace from City West Link, Izzy went out and followed the water cart around the whole Rozelle Rail Yards site ensuring they get every nook and cranny sprayed with soil binder.
-She cared so much that she even got a cold can of coke for the water cart operator.
+She cared so much that she even got a cold can of coke for the water cart operator."